yozachar/vudoku/README.md

 ### Extras

-- [ ] Good to have a solid CLI and GUI interface
+- [ ] Good to have a solid CLI interface
 - [ ] Improve the grid and number detection algorithm
 - [ ] Host it on services like [PythonAnywhere](https://www.pythonanywhere.com/) / [Streamlit](https://streamlit.io/)